debmalya/BothWaySwipeButton/README.md

 # BothWaySwipeButton
 To create an android widget so that it will swipe to mark CONFIRMATION to prevent accidental button press.
 Right swipe to accept ( CONFIRM ).
-Swipe again to reject ( REJECT ).
+Swipe left to reject ( REJECT ).

 ## How to use it.